- International Practice

 "How Do You Know the Price is Right: Valuation Methods in Technology Licensing," AUTM Central Meeting, July 2010

-J.D., magna cum laude, University of Houston Law Center, 2011
+J.D., magna cum laude, Order of the Coif, University of Houston Law Center, 2011

 Ph.D., Pharmacology, Baylor College of Medicine, 2001

 B. Tech., Industrial Biotechnology, Anna University, Chennai, India, 1996

 U.S. Patent and Trademark Office

 Licensing Executives Society

 Houston Intellectual Property Law Association

 Association of University Technology Managers